TaoWen0309/Label-Propagation-GNN/README.md

 ## Prerequisite

-This TGNN implementation is based on [TTG-NN](https://github.com/TaoWen0309/TTG-NN).
+This TGNN implementation is based on [TTG-NN](https://github.com/TaoWen0309/TTG-NN) and there are extra prerequisites.

 ## Citation
 Please consider citing our work if you find it useful: